zral/playlistuploader/doc/ANALYZIS.md

 ## Suggested Improvements

+**Note:** As of December 17, 2025, most high-priority improvements have been completed.
+The remaining items are primarily medium and low priority enhancements.

 ### Priority: 🔴 HIGH (Critical for production)

 #### 1. ✅ Add Automated Testing - **COMPLETED (Phase 8)**